patelpurvip/GroupProject-1-IMDB_ratings/README.md

-# Crtic Scores vs. Viewer Ratings on the Internet Movie Database (IMDb)
+# Critic Scores vs. Viewer Ratings on the Internet Movie Database(IMDb)

 This repository houses my personal contributiones to part of a larger data group project related to IMDb.
 The original project (including commit history) and the full final product is housed in the following repository: `https://github.com/cckuqui/IMDB-movie-data`